LWAYVE/ios-sdk/README.md

 The following application background modes for the LWAYVE SDK must be configured:

 - audio: Allows your application to play audio or stream audio/video using AirPlay.
+- remote-notification: Allows your application to receive and handle push notifications in the background.

 To configure the above application modes in your application, add the following to your application plist: